 Digitalisation: a winning strategy on all fronts L'Oréal's digital transformation has enabled the Group to build new relationships based on innovation, relevance, transparency and trust with both consumers and employees.
 When brick-and-mortar stores had to close because of public health lockdowns, L'Oréal had all the necessary tools to maintain contact with its consumers and continue to sell its products.
 The Group capitalised on innovation and e-commerce, which grew to account for nearly 27% of sales in 2020(2).
+READ THE FULL ARTICLE IN THE DIGITAL ANNUAL REPORT THAILAND Social commerce(1) is thriving Thailand is one of the countries in South-East Asia with the strongest social commerce potential due to the significant penetration of social media and e-commerce, which grew considerably during the Covid-19 lockdown.
+Team engagement, L'Oréal's advance in the field of e-commerce on social networks and the quality of the relationship between the brands and their consumers all contributed to this success.
-READ THE FULL ARTICLE IN THE DIGITAL ANNUAL REPORT "Now that people spend more time in their homes, virtual try-on is becoming a really key metric, a key technology for experiencing beauty products"

-Parham Aarabi, Founder and CEO of ModiFace(3)
+"Now that people spend more time in their homes, virtual try-on is becoming a really key metric, a key technology for experiencing beauty products" Parham Aarabi, Founder and CEO of ModiFace(3)

 The new e-commerce: social commerce(1) Social commerce enables consumers, influencers, experts, beauty advisors and salespeople to advertise brands and sell products on social networks via several formats including livestreaming(4).
 L'Oréal is an important player in this new world of even more connected beauty-beauty 3.0-which is accelerating on YouTube, Facebook, Instagram, WeChat, TikTok and other platforms.
 With this new model, the Group's powerful network of prescribers become brand ambassadors and online salespeople.
-READ THE FULL ARTICLE IN THE DIGITAL ANNUAL REPORT

-LEARN MORE ONLINE lorealannualreport2020.com - L'Oréal wants to make beauty tech available through all points of sale to give consumers access to augmented services - Canada, which is one of the most connected countries on the planet, is home to a diverse e-commerce landscape (1) Social commerce enables consumers, influencers, experts, beauty advisors and salespeople to advertise brands and sell products on social networks.
+READ THE FULL ARTICLE IN THE DIGITAL ANNUAL REPORT ••• LEARN MORE ONLINE Iorealannualreport2020.com L'Oréal wants to make beauty tech available through all points of sale to give consumers access to augmented services • Canada, which is one of the most connected countries on the planet, is home to a diverse e-commerce landscape (1) Social commerce enables consumers, influencers, experts, beauty advisors and salespeople to advertise brands and sell products on social networks.
 (2) Sales on our brands' own websites + estimated sales by our brands via retailer websites (non-audited data).
 (3) L'Oréal acquired ModiFace in 2018.
 (4) Live video broadcast by influencers on social networks.
+Technologies